pktherock/React-Contact-List-app/README.md

+# React Contact List APP

+## Coding ninjas React Skill Test 2

+- Built by using React (vite), Tailwind css, and context api

+## Features

+- Custom Hook to call api end points
+- CRUD operation on any api
+- Context api for storing contact lists
+- Generic alertService to show success, error and warn message using react toastify library
+- Generic Spinner using react spinners library

+## How to run this project locally

+- Clone this repository
+- Run "npm install" inside this project
+- Run "npm run dev" command to run this project locally
+- Copy & Open url in any browser that's it

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.